matthojo/videojs-Background/README.md

 Type: `String`
 Default: 'body'

 This specifies the target element for your background video.
-It defualts to the body for a full background video.
+It defaults to the body for a full background video.

 #### autoPlay
 Type: `Boolean`